pratapvadlapati/pratapvadlapati.github.io/_posts/2022-03-17-apic formdata.md

 ---
 published: true
 ---
-### How to proxy mimetype application/x-www-form-urlencoded in APIC
+##### How to proxy mimetype application/x-www-form-urlencoded in APIC

-Usecase: To expose formdata apis in IBM APIC, we can do it oob by writing Gateway Script in assemby section.
+**Usecase**: To expose formdata apis in IBM APIC, we can do it oob by writing Gateway Script in assemby section.
  Step1: Add gateway script action before invoke and change content-type to formdata. (executed in apicv10 & 2018)

  The exposed api required a param client_credential in formdata.
 So am sending it, you can send as much data as you can as form data is a key-value pairs.